Suvink/docs-choreo-dev/en/pe-docs/docs/devops-and-ci-cd/deploying-an-application.md

-# Deploy Applications in Choreo
+# Deploy Applications with Built-In CD Pipeline

 Using Choreo, you can easily deploy applications written in different language frameworks (such as Java, Go, NodeJS, Python, etc.) on shared or private data planes.